douglascraigschmidt/LiveLessons/RxJava/README.md

 Example](http://www.dre.vanderbilt.edu/~schmidt/MJBE).
 Here's an
 overview of what's included:

-. ex1 - This example is currently just a placeholder for random things
+. ex1 - This example shows how to apply timeouts with the RxJava
-        I'm playing around with for RxJava.
-It's likely to change radically from time to time.
+        framework.

 . ex2 - This example downloads multiple images from a remote web
         server via several different Java concurrency/parallelism